Starting with clean flower pots is very important when planting a container garden. Here’s the best way to clean your flower pots this growing season.

 It’s very important to start out with clean flower pots when you’re planting a container garden, but it’s probably something that many of us forget to do most of the time.
 Dirty pots can contain pests, bacteria, and fungus that can hurt your flowers and keep them from getting a good start.
 Even if you use fresh potting mix and really healthy looking plants from a good garden center, leftovers in your pots from last year can ruin the whole thing.

-I have to admit that I’ve definitely neglected to clean my pots in the past and I’ve suffered the consequences when flowers in certain pots just wouldn’t thrive even when others nearby were growing bigger by the minute.
+I have to admit that I’ve definitely neglected to clean flower pots I’ve used in the past and I’ve suffered the consequences when flowers in certain pots just wouldn’t thrive even when others nearby were growing bigger by the minute.
 It’s my goal for this year to clean out every single pot by the end of the fall when the growing season is done and I decided to start right away with some pots that had spring flowers in them that I recently emptied.
 Don’t worry if you run out of time and don’t get your pots all perfectly-cleaned in the fall.
 You can definitely clean them just as well in the spring before you plant too!

 So here’s how to clean your pots!